jv-feb24-group-project2/accommodation-booking-app/README.md

 For Administrators: Provides comprehensive tools for inventory management, order booking, and real-time updates, making it easy to manage rental properties.

-The Telegram Notifications Service is an integral part of our platform, providing users with instant notifications about booking confirmations, payment statuses, new property listings, and important updates directly through Telegram.
-This service enhances user experience by keeping them informed and engaged without the need to constantly check the app.
+The Telegram Notifications Service is an integral part of our platform.
+It provides users with instant notifications about booking confirmations, payment statuses, new property listings, and important updates directly through Telegram.
+This service enhances user experience by keeping them informed and engaged without the need  to check the app constantly.

-Built with Spring Boot, Spring Security, Spring Data JPA, and Springdoc OpenAPI, Accommodation Booking App offers a secure and robust backend, perfect for supporting the operations of rental properties.
+Built with Spring Boot, Spring Security, Spring Data JPA, and Springdoc OpenAPI, the Accommodation Booking App offers a secure and robust backend that supports rental property operations.
 ### 🛠️ Technologies and Tools Used
 - Spring Boot: For building the application framework.
 - Spring Security: To handle authentication and authorization.